wexpertsystems/seguro-prototype/README.md

 ## Milestone 3 - Testing, Integration, Communication

+Write a comprehensive test suite that guarantees operability of Seguro's specified features and use cases.
+Integrate Seguro features in a live hosting environment (maybe delete this one???).

 Expected Completion: 3 months

-Payment: $50,000

-Write a comprehensive test suite that guarantee operability of Seguro's specified features and use cases.

-Integrate Seguro features in a live hosting environment.

 Deliverables: